thevoidnn/wine20-bcrypt-doom/README.md

 # wine20-bcrypt-doom
 ## Patched WINE bCrypt dll to run DOOM (2016)

+### This whole library should be reimplemented using some crypto lib, which at least has a hash duplicating functionality.
+### Current workaround is a crap, but it works :)

 First, create a directory, where you will build wine:
 ```
 $ mkdir ~/wine20